the-2nd-olsberg/Jambatro/README.md

 Easy installation same as any other mod: Download the latest release (or clone the repo if you want some potentially unfinished stuff), and unzip it in your mods folder!
 Easy as that!
 Also available in the Balatro Mod Manager!

-Additions (as of release 1.3.11):
+Additions (as of release 1.4):
-- 91 Jokers (some missing art)
+- 100 Jokers (some missing art)
-- 3 Card Enhancements
+- 4 Card Enhancements
-- 5 Tarot Cards
+- 7 Tarot Cards
-- 1 Spectral Card
+- 5 Spectral Card
 - 8 Bug Cards (NEW Consumeable!)
-- 3 Boss Blinds
+- 4 Boss Blinds
-- The third worst programming you've ever seen
+- 2 Seals
+- 4 Tags
+- Some pretty bad programming (in some cases)

+Currently Talisman incompatible, use Amulet instead: https://github.com/frostice482/amulet